Folakunmi21/Garbage-classification-kubernetes/README.md

-# Garbage Classification with Deep Learning & Kubernetes
+# Garbage Classification Model End-to-End Deployment (TensorFlow → ONNX → FastAPI → Docker → Kubernetes)
 This is an end-to-end machine learning project that classifies garbage images into 10 categories using a deep learning model (Xception), deployed as a FastAPI microservice on Kubernetes with horizontal pod autoscaling.

 ## Problem Statement